Introduction to the NeMo Automodel Repository#

 What is NeMo Automodel?#

-NeMo Automodel is a PyTorch library for fine-tuning and pre-training models from the Hugging Face Hub.
-It provides:
+NeMo Automodel is a PyTorch library for fine-tuning and pre-training large scale models.
+In particular, it provides:

 • Optimized implementations for training efficiency, including fused kernels and memory-saving techniques.